tekknolagi/tekknolagi.github.com/bread.md

   probably fine but your bread will spread out more and it will be harder to get a nice crust.
 I also don’t have experience baking bread on just a baking sheet.
 Loaf pans are great for baking loaves.

+### Philosophy

+A very smart person once asked me, *"Is bread defined by its ingredients?"* I would argue that the magic of bread is that it is more than the sum of its component parts, and therefore is not entirely defined by its ingredients.
+Timing, folding, shaping, and scoring have huge impact on the final product.
+Put some love into your loaves.